cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 The first post in this series covered the `select` query form and used individuals with the name Báeth as a guide.
-We will continue our sojourn through SPARQL with Báeth and his similarly named compatriots in this next instalment where the `construct` query form will be introduced and discussed.
+We will continue our sojourn through SPARQL with the list of individuals named Báeth collected in the first post in this instalment where the `construct` query form will be introduced and discussed.

 Simply but opaquely stated, the `construct` query form takes one sub-graph and returns a new sub-graph which is transformed from the